 Chrome faucets are an attractive addition to any kitchen or bathroom, but only if they retain their sheen.
 They may become susceptible to chemical damage over time, like that from minerals in tap water, and thus need to be cleaned.
-There are several tips and tricks you can use to remove chemical damages and restore your chrome faucets to their ideal condition.
+There are several tips and tricks you can use to remove chemical damage, rust or an acid stain on chrome and restore your faucets to their ideal condition.

 Chemical Damage Basics

 Chemical damage is any damage to the chrome faucet brought on by chemical reactions.
 The most common type of damage to chrome is rust damage.
-Tap water that is laden with high concentrations of iron will rust the chrome, causing it turn brown or reddish green.
+Tap water that has high concentrations of iron will rust the chrome, causing it turn brown or reddish green.
 This ruins the aesthetic appeal and may be very difficult to remove.
-Chemical damage may also result from attempting to use cleaners that contain hydrofluoric, oxalic and other types of acids, which result in a milky green stain.
+Chemical damage can happen when you use cleaners that contain hydrofluoric, oxalic and other types of acids, which result in a milky green stain.

 Soap and Water

-Simple soap and water is usually sufficient for cleaning most stains from chrome faucets, provided that the soap does not contain any type of acid.
+Simple soap and water is usually sufficient for cleaning most stains from chrome faucets, provided that the soap doesn't contain any type of acid.
+It's gentle on the chrome to prevent any additional damage.
 Dishwashing liquid is your best bet, but try to avoid abrasive soaps like powdered detergents.
-Check the list of ingredients on the soap's packaging to ensure that it contains no acid content, then simply lather it onto your chrome with a damp, warm washcloth.
-The milky stains resulting from acid corrosion should peel away within seconds.
+Check the list of ingredients on the soap's packaging to ensure that it contains no acid content

 Simply lather your chosen soap onto your chrome with a damp, warm washcloth.
 Choose a soft cloth that won't scratch the chrome.
 The milky stains resulting from acid corrosion should peel away within seconds to repair the chrome finish on the faucet.